gto76/python-cheatsheet/README.md

 ```

 ### Nonlocal
-**If variable is assigned to anywhere in the scope, it is regarded as local variable, unless it is declared as global or nonlocal.**
+**If variable is assigned to anywhere in the scope, it is regarded as a local variable, unless it is declared as global or nonlocal.**

 ```python
 def get_counter():